ShashwatNigam99/shashwatnigam99.github.io/content/publication/reaach2020/index.md

 ---
-title: "Synthetic 3D Data Generation Pipeline for Geometric Deep Learning in Architecture"
+title: "Limitations and Review of Geometric Deep Learning Algorithms for Monocular 3D Reconstruction in Architecture"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here